-Puppy Kindergarten for the little guys is a series of six (6) 50-minute classes that provides vital early socialization, shapes basic manners and boundaries, and addresses early training issues.
+Puppy Kindergarten for shorties is a series of six (6) 50-minute classes that provides vital early socialization, shapes basic manners and boundaries, and addresses early training issues.
 It is a great head start for puppies both in training and in social behavior.
 Our small dog edition play groups are comprised only of puppies that will grow to be under 25 pounds.

 Puppy Kindergarten is recommended by The American Veterinary Medical Association and by the American Society of Veterinary Behaviorists.
 Learn about the AVSAB Position Statement on Puppy Socialization.

 We offer the AKC S.T.A.R.
 PUPPY program for all puppies in our classes.
 Participation in this is not required to attend classes.
 For more information, read the AKC brochure on the S.T.A.R.
 Puppy Program.

 For puppies 10-20 weeks old who will weigh under 25 pounds when grown.
 They must have completed a minimum two doses of a basic distemper combination vaccine.
 Rabies vaccine is not required to attend class.
 Puppies attend all six (6) classes.

 Please bring puppies on flat collars or harnesses and a 4 to 6 foot leash.
 Please do not bring choke, prong or other correction collars or retractable leashes.